fan199241/jigsaw_toxic_comment_classification/README.md

 ## PROJECT DESIGN & WORKFLOW

 The project will comprise broadly the following steps:
-### STEP 1: PREPROCESSING
+### STEP 1: Read Training and Test Files
-• Convert each comment_text field to lower case letters

-• Remove any punctuation marks (?!#,.etc)

-• Using count vectorizer, generate a vector showing the frequency of each word in a comment

-• Divide the data into training and testing
-### STEP 2: CREATING METHODS FOR EVALUATION METRICS
+### STEP 2: Exploraty Data Analysis
-• find_accuracy

-• find_hamming_loss
-### STEP 3: WORKING WITH THE BENCHMARK MODEL (svm with radial kernel)
-• Import the necessary files and create the model classifier

-• Fit it to the training data using 5 fold cross-validation
+• Dimensions of the data set

-• Predict using test data
+• Completeness of data set (missing values checking)

-• Calculate various evaluation metrics
-### STEP 4: USING TRANSFORMATION METHODS
-• Create a method for binary-relevance method using benchmark model as base classifier

-• Create a method for either LP (Label Power Set) or CC(classifier chain)

-• Fit classifier to training data
+• Calculate and add 'clean' (the comments are not in any toxic categories) as new column

-• Predict labels
+• Identify the distribution of labels

-• Calculate various evaluation metrics
+• Characters and words number statistics

-### STEP 5: USING ADAPTATION ALGORITHMS
+### STEP 3: Data Cleaning
-• Create classifiers for adaboost MH and MR models

-• Try out different base classifiers for the above defined models

-• Fit classifier to training data

-• Predict labels and calculate various evaluation metrics
+• Check the normal alphabet and to figure out the abnormal special characters

+• Clean and remove some meaningless messy characters

+• Normalization: convert the comments to lower cases

-### STEP 6: IMPLEMENTING BP-MLL NEURAL NETWORKS
+### STEP 4: Model Building

-• Study and define the basic model architecture
+• Define the basic model architecture

-• Compile your model using optimisers and accuracy as metric
+• Compile the model using optimisers and accuracy as metric

 • Run the model for certain epochs and batch size

-• Calculate accuracy
-### STEP 7: COMPILING RESULTS
+### STEP 5: COMPILING RESULTS
 • Compare the results for different models

 • Decide which is the best model for given dataset